caprover/caprover-cli/readme.md

   list|ls                      List all CapRover machines currently logged in. logout [options]             Logout from a CapRover machine and clear auth info. deploy [options]             Deploy your app to a specific CapRover machine.
-You'll be prompted for missing parameters.
+You'll be prompted for missing parameters. api [options]                Call a generic API on a specific CapRover machine.
+Use carefully only if you really know what you are doing!
 ```

 ## Commands